-Let students engage with your recorded lecture or knowledge clip by answering in-line questions
+Interactive Video is a tool that lets students engage with the recorded lectures or knowledge clips by answering in-line questions

 1. Teachers provide students with the outline of the exercise

 2. Upload your pre-recorded lesson or a knowledge clip from YouTube or Vimeo

 3. Teachers add practice questions along the timeline of the video for students to respond

 This type of activity can be used in any online classroom setting.
 It is aimed to improve student knowledge on fundamental concepts in your course.

 In this activity, teachers upload their video about content, or their lecture, and lock specific moments in the timeline with practice questions.
 Students have to answer these questions first before they can continue to watch the rest of the video.
 Students have the opportunity to go over the video material provided and practice their knowledge on the topics followed to further improve their knowledge and readiness for assessment.